-Pinkney Innovation Complex for Science and Technology at Montgomery College (PIC MC), formerly Hercules Pinkney Life Sciences Park
+Pinkney Innovation Complex for Science and Technology at Montgomery College (PIC MC) (not PIC-MC)

+Capital letters used as words, abbreviations that contain no interior periods, and numerals used as nouns form the plural by adding s.
 An apostrophe is never used to form the plural of a family name.
-Capital letters used as words, abbreviations that contain no interior periods, and numerals used as nouns form the plural by adding s.
-(Chicago 7.6–7.16)

-- MAs and PhDs, URLs (abbreviation with no interior periods) (Chicago 7.14)
+- M.A.s and Ph.D.s, URLs (abbreviation with no interior periods)